 Get Back to Nature

 For a slice of nature in the city, head to North Park Village Nature Center.
 The buildings will be closed on Christmas, but there are plenty of trails to explore while the kids count ducks in the pond or chase squirrels.
 Admission is free.
-5801 N. Pulaski Rd., North Park (312-744-5472 or chicagoparkdistrict.com)
+North Park Village Nature Center, 5801 N. Pulaski Rd., North Park.
+Online: chicagoparkdistrict.com.

 Hop in your car and cruise the Aurora Festival of Lights, a drive-through outdoor display of illumination.
-Open daily through December 26, the one-mile stretch has animated displays, lit-up trees and other sights that will put a twinkle in your eye.
+Open daily through December 26, 5 p.m.-9 p.m., the one-mile stretch has animated displays, lit-up trees and other sights that will put a twinkle in your eye.
 Admission is free.
 Phillips Park, 1000 Ray Moses Dr., Aurora.
-Info online at aurorafestivaloflights.com.
+Event details.

 Hit the Ice

 The McCormick Tribune Ice Rink in Millennium Park is not just for tourists.
-Anyone who digs stunning skyline views; being in the shadow of The Bean; and having easy access to Park Grill, a cozy restaurant with a fireplace, will love it here.
-The best part: Skating is free.
+Anyone who digs stunning skyline views and being in the shadow of The Bean, will love it here.
+The best part: Skating is free and open 10 a.m.-8 p.m. on Christmas Day.
 Skate rental is $15 on holidays.
-Open on Christmas Day from 10 a.m.-4 p.m.
-201 E. Randolph St., The Loop (312-742-1168 or cityofchicago.org).
+Millennium Park, 201 E. Randolph St., The Loop.
+Event details.

 Go Up, Up, Up